statgen/pheweb/README.md

 # How to Build a PheWeb for your Data

-If any of these steps is incorrect, please email me at <pjvh@umich.edu> and I'll see what I can do to improve things.
+If any of these steps is incorrect, please open an issue here or email me at <pjvh@umich.edu> and I'll see what I can do to improve things.

 *Currently PheWeb only supports GRCh37/hg19, and will show incorrect genes and rsids for other genome builds.
 We're working on fixing this.
 If you need this to use an older or newer build, email or submit a github issue.*